Pope, in Syria peace appeal, calls for end to spiral of death

 When he announced the prayer vigil last Sunday, Francis asked Catholics around the world to pray and fast and invited members of other religious to take part in any way they saw fit in the hope that a wider war could be averted.

-Dozens of vigils were held across France on Saturday evening.
-On the Montmartre hill in Paris, several hundred Catholics prayed and fasted inside the Sacre Coeur Basilica.

-"If we respond to violence with violence we'll have World War Three, we'll never have peace," Odile Bernard, a 61-year-old Parisian teacher holding an olive branch, told Reuters.

-In New York, Lennie Tallud, a clinical lab scientist visiting St Patrick's Cathedral, said the thought of military action against Syria was "very scary".
+"That's very scary, very scary," said Lennie Tallud, a clinical lab scientist visiting St Patrick's Cathedral in New York.
 Asked whether she thought prayers would make a difference, she said: "Definitely, for sure.
 No doubt.
 I think it would - 100 percent."

-Services were held by Christians around the world, including in Jerusalem, Assisi and Milan in Italy, in Boston and Baghdad.

 MUSLIMS PRAY WITH POPE